INTERVIEW AND LIVE PHOTOS BY MARKO SYRJALA

 Britt Lightning: It was a long audition.
 I think it was like three days.

 Share Ross: I think my audition was three days as well now that I think about it.

 Janet Gardner: No. It was like three notes.
 You’re hired.

 Share Ross: It was not.
 You guys made me wait.

 Share Ross: They did.
 She’s lying.
 They made me wait.

 THE GLORIOUS 80’S

-Next, I want to ask a few things about the glorious life in L.A in the ’80s.
-You were one of battling of the same audience as the bands like Dokken, Ratt, Motley Crue, Warrant, but you were girls.
+Next, I want to ask a few things about the glorious life in L.A. in the ’80s.
+You were battling the same audience as the bands like Dokken, Ratt, Motley Crue, Warrant, but you were girls.
 How was it actually to be a girl in that crew?
 Was it easier or harder?